aerrata/journal/src/content/posts/connect-to-git-client-via-ssh.md

 draft: false
 ---

 **Secure Shell Protocol (SSH)** is a cryptographic network protocol that provides a secure channel over an unsecured network.
 In the context of Git and GitHub, SSH offers an efficient and secure method to authenticate and interact with repositories, bypassing the need to repeatedly input passwords.
-By configuring an SSH key pair, you can establish a trust-based connection between their local machine and GitHub.
+By configuring an SSH key pair, you can establish a trust-based connection between your local machine and GitHub.

 ---